-Describe the climate-related risks and opportunities the organization has identified over the short, medium and long term.
+Describe the climate-related risks and opportunities the organization had identified over the short, medium and long term.

-The transition to a low-carbon economy presents opportunities in growth areas such as resource efficiency, clean energy, products and services, new markets, and improving resilience of companies and assets.
-Ontario Teachers' has made significant investments in renewable energy, electricity transmission, distribution and storage, district heating and alternative proteins.
-Refer to our case studies on Equis, Vayda and TPG Rise Climate in our Annual Responsible Investing and Climate Change Report as well as OTFT's Green Bond Report.
+The transition to a low-carbon economy presents opportunities in growth areas such as resource efficiency, clean energy, products and services, new markets and improving resilience of companies and assets.
+Ontario Teachers' has made significant investments in renewable energy, electricity transmission, distribution and storage, and natural capital solutions.
+Recent select investments include: